district0x/d0x-libs/server/district-server-web3/README.md

 ## Component dependencies

 ### [district-server-config](https://github.com/district0x/district-server-config)
-`district-server-web3` can get initial args from config provided by `district-server-config/config` under the key `:web3`.
-These args are then merged together by ones passed to `mount/with-args`.
+`district-server-web3` gets initial args from config provided by `district-server-config/config` under the key `:web3`.
+These args are then merged together with ones passed to `mount/with-args`.

 If you wish to use custom components instead of dependencies above while still using `district-server-web3`, you can easily do so by [mount's states swapping](https://github.com/tolitius/mount#swapping-states-with-states).